scikit-hep/pyhf/CONTRIBUTING.md

 1. Make a fork of the project
 2. Start a pull request to let the project maintainers know you're working on it
-3. Commit your changes to the fork and push your branch
+3. Commit your changes to a feature branch of your fork push to your branch
 4. Test your changes with `pytest`
 5. Update your fork to make sure your changes don't conflict with the current state of the master branch
 6. Request your changes be accepted